 Poinsettias with their intense red bracts are a classic sign it’s Christmas.
 Originating from Mexico, and named after the United States’ Minister to Mexico Joel Roberts Poinsett, who introduced the plant to the world, they also come in cream, pink and white.
-The plant is difficult to maintain, but if looked after carefully can last until March and grow to an optimal height of 32cm.
+The plant is difficult to maintain, but if looked after carefully can survive for several years and grow to an optimal height of 32cm.
 Here are our top tips to allow the plant to thrive.

 Buy from a reputable supplier